 The final issue is sexually transmitted diseases.
 Many women become aware of an affair when they test positive for an STD.
 When a woman catches an STD because of her husband’s infidelity, she has a right to file a personal injury lawsuit for damages.
 The damages may be consolidated with the divorce settlement.

 Contact Attorney Paul Nathan for Answers About Your Husband's Affair and Filing for Divorce

-So, although adultery cannot be considered grounds for divorce, a San Francisco divorce lawyer may be able to use the fact of the affair to help you get a better California divorce settlement.
+So, although adultery cannot be considered grounds for divorce, a Marin County divorce lawyer may be able to use the fact of the affair to help you get a better California divorce settlement.

 To schedule an appointment to discuss your divorce, contact The Law Offices of Paul H. Nathan at 415-341-1144.